 It's banana hand cream!
 I love this hand milk from TonyMoly, it leaves my hands so soft.
 Fun banana fact: the common banana scent and taste used in products is actually from an extinct species of banana.
 So if you wonder why bananas don't taste or smell like banana flavoured things it's because it doesn't exist anymore!

 Those of you with a keen eye for Korean cosmetic trend will notice that TonyMoly is more famed for their sheet masks available on amazon.
 I'll make sure to leave links below.

-should probably be ashamed that these are the only two pieces of actual make up I bought...
+And finally we have two lovely peach/coral blushes from the Sephora own brand.
+I should probably be ashamed that these are the only two pieces of actual make up I bought...
 But I'm not.
 I was in full skin care mode!

 Also here's proof that these gorge blushes are definitely different shades.

 As well as these new products I am also continuing to use my old favourites.
 La Roche-Posay Anthelios XL, Cicaplast and Lipikaur ranges are pure lifesavers and I have been using the iconic Embryolisse for almost exactly four years since first purchasing it at IMATs London If you want read about my first experience with La Roche-Posay skincare products and see just how long I've been using them then click here.

 All products available in the UK online listed below: